henrynoowah/node-pr-versioning/README.md

 5. **Version Update**: If a version change is detected, it updates the `package.json` file with the new version.
 6. **Commit Changes**: The action commits the changes back to the repository if the `skip-commit` input is not set to true.
 7. **Tag Creation**: Optionally, it can create a tag for the new version based on the `create-tag` input.
+8. **Path**: Optionally, it can specify the path to the `package.json` file to be updated.
+9. **Dry Run**: Optionally, it can run in dry run mode to check if the version will be updated without actually committing the changes.

 ## Inputs